Kazakhstan–United Kingdom relations: Kazakh-British Strategic Dialogue

-Economic relations & trade
+Economic & trade relations

 The UK is one of the six largest investors in the Kazakh economy.
 Foreign direct investment inflow from the UK in 2005-2018 totalled $13 billion (£10.8 billion).
 British investors and companies have invested US$25 billion into Kazakhstan since 1991.
 In 2018, the gross inflow of FDI from the UK in Kazakhstan reached $593.1 million, an increase of 11.1% compared to 2017 ($533.8 million).
 Over 10 years, the influx of direct investment from the UK to Kazakhstan amounted to $8.8 billion.
 The most attractive industry in Kazakhstan for UK investors is professional, scientific and technical activities; the share of which is 34.3 percent of the total, or $7.8 billion.
 Investors from the UK also significantly financed financial and insurance activities ($2.4 billion) and mining and quarrying ($1.8 billion).

 The UK is also among Kazakhstan's ten largest trading partners.
 In 2018, mutual trade amounted to $1.2 billion (£1 billion).
 The main share in the turnover is the export of Kazakh goods and services - 63 percent, or $793.9 million, while imports from the UK reached $466.8 million, or 37 percent.

 The UK and Kazakhstan are cooperating to build the supporting infrastructure and commercial activity for the trans-Eurasian transport corridors and the Silk Road corridor.
 In 2019, two-way trade amounted to $3.2 billion.
 British companies exported $2.6 billion in goods and services to Kazakhstan and the UK imported $737 million in goods from Kazakhstan.
+BAE Systems has a 49% stake in Kazakhstan's national airline: Air Astana.

+In May 2025, Kazakhstan and the United Kingdom strengthened their economic and trade relations by signing a roadmap for cooperation in agriculture during the 11th meeting of the Kazakhstan-UK Intergovernmental Commission on Trade and Economic Cooperation, held in London.
+The agreement outlines collaboration in agricultural science, product export and processing, and the transfer of British agricultural technologies.
+Additionally, memorandums of understanding were signed covering water resource management and biopharmaceutical production in Kazakhstan, including cooperation with AstraZeneca.
+Deputy Minister of Agriculture Ermek Kenzhekhanuly highlighted the anticipated impact of British technology and investment on Kazakhstan’s agro-industrial sector, which recorded $50 million in agricultural trade with the UK in 2024.
+Deputy Minister of Foreign Affairs Alibek Kuantyrov noted the UK’s role as a major trading partner and investor, with foreign direct investment surpassing $22 billion.